ninadkadu10/prompt-engineering-numerates-2026/lab/exercise_04_promptbattle.md

 > You've learned the techniques.
 Now prove it.

 This is a **competitive** exercise.
 Three rounds.
 Different themes.
 You write a prompt, run it in ChatGPT, and share your output.
 The audience votes.
-The winner of each round gets a shout-out from Ninad.

 **Rules:**
 1. You have **3 minutes** to write and run your prompt each round.